nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. In the view that opens, select the **Internal Servers** tab

 3. To add a certificate, click **Add** in the **Information System TLS certificate** section, select a certificate file from the local file system and click **OK**.
-The certificate fingerprint appears in the “Information System TLS certificate” table.
+The certificate fingerprint appears in the "Information System TLS certificate" table.

 To display the detailed information of an internal TLS certificate, follow these steps.